-No matter how small your business, you need a clearly defined password policy.
+No matter how small your business is, you need a clearly defined password policy.
 Passwords are often your first, but not only, line of defence against unauthorised access.
 So how can you make sure that your passwords are protected?

-Cyber security specialists from FSB Cyber Security explain what a password policy should include and share five reasons why you need a password policy in your business.
+Experts at FSB Cyber Protection explain what a password policy should include and share five reasons why you need a password policy in your business.

 What is a password policy?